jimmlucas/DVT-WGS/README.md

 ```
 ## Preparation of inputs

 The pipeline requries a refence-genome, that geneme will be index using bwa and create a dictionary.
-These can be created at the firs step, just be sure move your reference- genome to the corrected directory, like this:
+These can be created at the firs step, just be sure move your reference- genome to the corrected directory.

 ```